sellpy/frontend-designer-sandbox/README.md

 ## Submission

-- Create a pull request on you forked repository and send a link by email to indicate that the task is completed.
+- Create a pull request on your forked repository and send a link by email to indicate that the task is completed.
 (Or email as zip in case you did not use git)

 ## Running the server